Disclaimer: This is sponsored content. All opinions and views are of UCHealth and does not reflect the same of KOAA.

 Of the people UCHealth surveyed, 8 percent admitted they didn’t know any signs of a stroke.
 A quarter of people correctly identified speech difficulty as a symptom, and 15 percent correctly mentioned facial drooping.
 Only 6 percent correctly identified arm weakness as a major symptom.
 Just 2 percent correctly knew what F.A.S.T. stands for in terms of stroke symptoms.

 Doctors continue to emphasize that no matter how good stroke care is, even at a Comprehensive Stroke Center like UCHealth Memorial, time is the most critical element when it comes to successful stroke treatment.
-If people don’t quickly recognize stroke symptoms, and call 9-1-1, outcomes may not be as favorable.
+If people don’t quickly recognize stroke symptoms and call 9-1-1, outcomes may not be as favorable.

 Despite the importance of calling 9-1-1, the UCHealth research study found that 41 percent of respondents who experienced a stroke themselves or who had a family member with a stroke were transported to the hospital by private car – either a family member drove them or they drove themselves.

 In my conversations on the street asking people if they knew the warning signs of a stroke, many were quick to instead list the common signs of a heart attack.
-Doctors say the push years ago to raise awareness of the signs of a heart attack have educated people about heart health.
+Doctors say the push years ago to raise awareness of the signs of a heart attack has educated people about heart health.
 Neurologists and neurosurgeons say the push now needs to focus on stroke, which can be likened to a brain attack.
 The symptoms shouldn’t be ignored and when they strike, it’s time to call 9-1-1.

 UCHealth is a proud sponsor of Your Healthy Family